Skip to content

 Missions become services.

-A sustained presence on the moon is not a mission.
+A sustained presence on the Moon is not a mission.
 It is an economy.
-And an economy does not work when every participant has to bring their own electricity, their own communications, and their own thermal management.
+And an economy does not work when every participant has to bring their own communications, their own navigation, and their own logistics.

 The transition from exploration to industry plays out over the next decade.
 One-off landers give way to shared infrastructure.
 Hardware sales give way to service contracts.
-Commercial and government users stop buying platforms and start subscribing: power by the kilowatt-hour, communications by the gigabit, cargo by the kilometer.
+Commercial and government users stop buying platforms and start subscribing: communications by the gigabit, navigation as a service, cargo by the kilogram.

 Someone has to build the infrastructure that makes this possible.
 The hard part is not the launch.
-The hard part is everything that has to work on the other end, coordinated across disciplines, with no one to call when the first reactor doesn't start.
+The hard part is everything that has to work on the other end, coordinated across disciplines, with no one to call when the first system has to run unattended.

 We built Constanellis to work on that side of the problem.